grafana/grafana/contribute/backend/instrumentation.md

 ### Naming conventions

-Use the namespace `grafana` as this prefixes any defined metric names with `grafana_`.
+Use the namespace `grafana` to prefix any defined metric names with `grafana_`.
 This prefix makes it clear for operators that any metric named `grafana_*` belongs to Grafana.

 Use snake_case style when naming metrics; for example, `http_request_duration_seconds` instead of `httpRequestDurationSeconds`.